stef-von-d/cook-club/README.md

 *	In the GitHub repository, navigate to the Settings tab.
 *	From the source section drop-down menu, select the Master Branch.
 *	Once the master branch has been selected, the page provided the link to the complete website.

 ## Credits

 ### Content
  *    The code to make the social media links was taken from the Code Institute Love Running Project.
- *    The code to make the navigation bar were inspired by the YouTube tutorial [Responsive Website Landing Page Design](https://www.youtube.com/watch?v=JYWitDwHhxE&t=443s) and Code Institude Love Running Project.
+ *    The code to make the navigation bar were inspired by the YouTube tutorial [Responsive Website Landing Page Design](https://www.youtube.com/watch?v=JYWitDwHhxE&t=443s) and Code Institute Love Running Project.

-### Media
-  *    The images used in the Cook Club project were taken from [Pexels](https://www.pexels.com/)
-  *    The social media icons were taken from [Font Awesome](https://fontawesome.com/)